 Although it supports HDR, it isn't able to take full advantage of it due to the limited peak brightness and the lack of a wide color gamut.
 Overall, it is a decent 4k TV at a great price that should please most people.
 However, if you're looking for more budget-friendly options, check our recommendations for the best cheap TVs.

-Our recommendations above are what we think are currently the best TVs on the market for most people in each price range.
+Our recommendations above are what we think are currently the best televisions for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.